pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 ![""](dashboard-quick-stats.png)

-Users in organizations will also see a “Members” card that tracks recently joined members.
-Admins can manage any pending invites from this card.
+If you're part of an organization, you'll also see a “Members” card that tracks recently joined members.
+If you're an admin, you can manage any pending invites from this card.

-All users can now see more of their operation updates in the “Latest Stack Activity” card.
-You can expose up to ten updates and favorite stacks directly from the dashboard.
+We've also exposed more operation updates in the “Latest Stack Activity” card.
+You can see up to ten most recent updates and favorite those stacks directly from the dashboard card.

 ![""](members-stack-activity-cards.png)

-## Thank you!
+## Try out the Pulumi Service today

+We'd love for you to take this and improved Pulumi Service for a ride!
+If you haven't already, you can create an account and experience these changes for yourself.
+Don't hesitate to send us feedback about any thoughts and feelings you have about these changes or any and all things Pulumi!
+We're more than happy to learn from our community.

 These changes wouldn’t be possible without the users who generously gave their time to have a conversation with us.
-We're excited to translate their feedback into a better Pulumi experience.
-Know that this is the start to even more improvements across the Service and the Pulumi platform.
-We're always striving to deliver the best product we can.
+We'll continue to translate user feedback into a better Pulumi experience.
+Know that this is just the start to even more improvements across the Service and the Pulumi platform!

-If you have any thoughts or feelings you'd like us to hear about, don't hesitate to send us feedback!
-We're more than happy to learn from our community.